 The staff there told me the Stormhenge 850 Jacket was perfect for the hiking expeditions and more than enough, but I still insisted on a warmer option just in case, after which they recommended the Columbia Last Tracks Insulated Jacket, but said it would be too much.

-My experiences with the Columbia Last Tracks Insulated Jacket after buying it:
+My experiences with the Columbia Last Tracks Insulated Jacket:

 - Insulating the weather from the outside.

 - Using your own body temperature and the omni heat fabric to basically reflect it back at you.